elemel/fungeoneer/chapters/06/eight-winds.md

 ```
 {% endraw %}

-This dungeon contains wall tiles for rotating diagonally: backward-left-rotators (marked `{` on the map), forward-left-rotators (marked `(`), forward-right-rotators (marked `)`), and backward-right-rotators (marked `}`).
+This dungeon contains wall tiles for turning diagonally: backward-left-turners (marked `{` on the map), forward-left-turners (marked `(`), forward-right-turners (marked `)`), and backward-right-turners (marked `}`).

 Your direction can now also be diagonal: southeast, southwest, northwest, or northeast.
-As before, whenever you would step onto a wall tile, stay in front of the wall and rotate in place.
-For a backward-left-rotator, rotate 135 degrees left.
-For a forward-left-rotator, rotate 45 degrees left.
-For a forward-right-rotator, rotate 45 degrees right.
-For a backward-right-rotator, rotate 135 degrees right.
+As before, whenever you would step onto a wall tile, stay in front of the wall and turn in place.
+For a backward-left-turn, turn 135 degrees to the left.
+For a forward-left-turner, turn 45 degrees to the left.
+For a forward-right-turner, turn 45 degrees to the right.
+For a backward-right-turner, turn 135 degrees to the right.

 This dungeon also contains tiles with getters and setters for inventory slot R (marked `r` or `R`).
 Whenever you step onto an R-getter tile, get your rotation as a number, then push that number onto the stack.
 For an R-setter tile, pop a number from the stack, then set your rotation to that number, changing your direction accordingly.